brockwsmith225/Rating_Systems/docs.md

 #### name

-Name of rating system.
-Will be used by the CLI, so ideally this is short
+(str) Name of the rating system; will be used by the CLI, so ideally this is short

 <a id="ratingsystems.core.rating_system.RatingSystem.rate"></a>